ankitects/anki-manual/src/exporting.md

 import that file back into Anki and Anki will update your notes based on your edits, provided you import back into the same note type.

-If you find yourself needing to edit the first field as well, you’ll need to change the format of your note type so that the first field is an ID number rather than actual text.
+If you find yourself needing to edit the first field as well, you'll need to change the format of your note type so that the first field is an ID number rather than actual text.
 (You can install the [Add note id](https://ankiweb.net/shared/info/1672832404)